alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 going to "PyCon".
 They trust that you're going to come into their home and sleep there and you won't steal their things, you won't ransack their home, and that it's safe to invite an (almost literally) revolving door of strangers into their home.

-Again, something that we would have thought was quite odd a few years ago
+Again, something that we would have thought was quite odd a few years ago.